Group of trees with sun shining

 Can I remove trees on my residential property?

-The draft tree protection by-law allows residents to:
+The tree protection by-law allows residents to:

 • Prune or maintain trees